jonlabelle/SublimeLinter-contrib-markdownlint/README.md

    should see `SublimeLinter-contrib-markdownlint`.
 If that entry is not highlighted, use the keyboard or mouse to select it.

+### Sublime Text Markdownlint Configuration

+Configuring the plug-in is done through [linter settings][linter-settings].

+To ensure `markdownlint` configuration is accessible to the plug-in, use [`chdir` setting] to ensure `markdownlint` is executed relative to your configuration file.

 ## Contributing

 If you would like to contribute enhancements or fixes, please do the following: